Lafayette

 Yes, that Lafayette.
 The town is named for the Marquis de Lafayette — the French aristocrat who fought alongside George Washington in the American Revolution.
 In the 1850s, when early settler Elam Brown established a settlement here, the name honored America’s favorite Frenchman.
 You’ll find Lafayettes scattered across America (there are over 40 U.S. places with the name), but this one has perhaps the most pleasant setting: rolling California hills, oak-studded valleys, and that golden light the East Bay does so well.

-- Downtown — Walkable, urban village feel
+- Downtown Lafayette — Walkable urban village feel

 - Happy Valley — Prestigious hillside estates

-- Acalanes High School (top-rated)
+- Acalanes Union High School District — 9-12 schools